-SPCA Auckland’s mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
+SPCA New Zealand's mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
 However, every year SPCA continues to care for thousands of lost, abandoned, injured or abused animals.
 Our Inspectors attend hundreds of animal emergencies and investigate thousands of animal welfare related complaints.
 The figures clearly highlight the need in our communities for education and experiences to break cycles of cruelty.

-Given the correlation between human violence and animal cruelty, SPCA recognises that changing the hearts and minds of our communities will not only improve the world for animals, but for humans as well.
+Given the correlation between human violence and animal cruelty, SPCA recognises that changing the hearts and minds of our communities will not only improve the world for animals but for humans as well.

 For prevention to occur on a national scale, the need to reach and change the hearts and minds of an entire generation of New Zealanders is essential.
 And so in an attempt to do so, SPCA’s new education strategy was born.